The Free Will Machine

 Kayla: Why?

-Layla: Because I had told you that the silly putty can be anything, which is true, but your complaint would be that the silly putty cannot be anything other than what it in fact is.
+Layla: Because I had told you that the silly putty can be anything, which is true, but your complaint would be that the silly putty cannot be anything other than what it, in fact, is.
 Which is also true.
 Because things cannot be what they are not.

 Kayla: You're joking again.